 Easy to misdiagnose

-- Expecting impressions to scale with crawl: the growth might be all low-value URLs
+- Expecting impressions to scale with crawl: the extra crawl might be entirely low-value URLs.

-- Panicking at the crawl spike: first check if it’s a post-fix re-crawl or budget being routed to low-value
+- Panicking at the spike itself: first check whether it is a post-fix re-crawl (mostly Refresh) or budget bleeding into low-value paths.

 Prevention

-- Never assume “more pages published = more impressions” — every page must clear the unique-value bar
+noindexor remove low-value ones, and keep parameter/faceted paths out of the crawl. - Never assume “more pages published = more impressions.”
+Every page must clear the unique-value bar before it indexes.

 FAQ

-Q: Is a crawl spike followed by a few-day fallback normal?
+Q: Is a crawl spike followed by a few-day drop normal?
 A: Yes.
-Googlebot returns to a steady rate after catch-up.
-What’s concerning is sustained spike with no indexing / impression movement.
+Googlebot returns to a steady rate after a catch-up.
+What is worth investigating is a sustained spike with no movement in indexed pages or impressions.

 Related